neumino/neumino.github.io/movies.md

 ### Ghost in the Shell
-*Released on 2017-03-29, vote average 6.1*
+*Released on 2017-03-29, vote average 5.8*

-Based on the internationally-acclaimed sci-fi property, &#34;GHOST IN THE SHELL&#34; follows the Major, a special ops, one-of-a-kind human-cyborg hybrid, who leads the elite task force Section 9.
-Devoted to stopping the most dangerous criminals and extremists, Section 9 is faced with an enemy whose singular goal is to wipe out Hanka Robotic&#39;s advancements in cyber technology.
+Based on the internationally-acclaimed sci-fi property, GHOST IN THE SHELL follows the Major, a special ops, one-of-a-kind human-cyborg hybrid, who leads the elite task force Section 9.
+Devoted to stopping the most dangerous criminals and extremists, Section 9 is faced with an enemy whose singular goal is to wipe out Hanka Robotic’s advancements in cyber technology.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HapT0SKcyfY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xTPvnQ2wDlI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>